 - Computers are provided to faculty teaching .75 FTE or higher with a choice of Mac or Windows & desktop or laptop.
 Instructors below this level will need to use adjunct desktops on campus or provide their own laptop.
 Microsoft Office software is available for faculty, staff, and students at no cost.

 - This is a “flat lease” so it is important to indicate what computers are needed in the Spring.
 LFCs will reach out to faculty and staff to determine the type of computer to order.
 Customizations are not available.
 Choices are limited to either Mac or Windows machines and either laptops or desktops.
 You will need to predict how many computers are needed for the entire year as the number of computers purchased is determined once a year.
+Faculty may need to consider selecting the computer which works best for the software they use.
 Once the order for the lease is made, no further computers will be ordered until the next year's leasing cycle.
 IT starts working on the lease order in February, finalizes numbers by April, and orders in May.

 - External monitors for laptop users can improve efficiency with more screen real estate.
 Consider purchasing one per year out of your Department budget.